 For more information on authoring equations using MathType, please see the WIRIS MathType documentation.

-Because MathType uses OLE (Object Linking and Embedding) objects to insert its equations into Microsoft Word, they must be converted into an alternate format before they can be used in applications that don't support OLE (for example, the Saxon XSLT processor or Adobe InDesign).
+MathType uses OLE (Object Linking and Embedding) objects to insert its equations into Microsoft Word.
+Therefore, equations must be converted into an alternate format before being used in applications that don't support OLE (for example, the Saxon XSLT processor or Adobe InDesign).

 Typefi Writer automates the conversion of MathType equations into MathType EPS equation images once you've installed two additional Microsoft Word templates (contact your Typefi Solutions Consultant for access):